xxxAIRINxxx/ARNPagingTransition/README.md

     pod "ARNPagingTransition"

-### Carthage

-please wait..

 ## License

-ARNPagingTransition is available under the MIT license.
+MIT license.
 See the LICENSE file for more info.